Terms & Conditions

 - If the conclusion of an appeal, whether internal or external, favours a student, the final recommendations of the appeal process will be immediately acted upon.

-- No National Training College shall disclose information to any person without the permission of the Compliance Manager, a decision to release information to third parties can only be made after the complainant is given permission for this to occur.
+- No Skills Training College shall disclose information to any person without the permission of the Compliance Manager, a decision to release information to third parties can only be made after the complainant is given permission for this to occur.

 Types of Complaints